queens-knights/main-control-deprecated/README.md

 # Announcements

 Have a nice reading week.
+Also, happy valentine day.

+**Due to Coronavirus, DJI release an announcement.**

+[Read the announcement here](https://www.robomaster.com/en-US/resource/pages/1105?type=announcementSub) and wash your hand frequently.

 # Introduction